writethedocs/www/docs/conf/atlantic/2023/news/thank-you-recap.rst

 ----------------

 At **almost 300 attendees** this conference was a welcoming and friendly event.
-This was our first Atlantic conference, where we aimed to have a schedule that suited attendees from Europe, Africa, US East Coast and parts of South America.
-However, we also had attendees from other places around the world.
+This was our first Atlantic conference, where we intentionally created a schedule that suited attendees from Europe, Africa, US East Coast and parts of South America.
+In practice, we had attendees for all over the world, including the West coast of the United States and Asia.

-We had the usual mix of talks on the main stage along with Q&A, lightning talks, unconference sessions, writing sprints, and a sponsor expo, similar to previous virtual conferences.
+We had the usual mix of talks on the main stage, along with moderated Q&A, lightning talks, unconference sessions, writing sprints, and a sponsor expo, similar to previous virtual conferences.

 Talk videos
 -----------

 `Videos of the talks`_ are now available on YouTube.
 This includes all conference talks and Q&A, as well as the lightning talks.
-You can also subscribe to our `YouTube channel`_ so you don’t miss any future content.
+You can also subscribe to our `YouTube channel`_ so you don’t miss any talk videos from our conferences.

 Thanks again to all our presenters, moderators, and folks who asked wonderful questions!
 Huge thanks also to `Bart at Work`_ for handling the A/V production on our event, it was flawless once again this year.